canada-ca/OS-Advisory_Conseil-SO/2_Business_Case.md

 ## Purpose

-There needs to be a business vlaue for CIO's in why we are moving to open source There is a level of awareness required
+There needs to be a business value for CIO's in why we are moving to open source There is a level of awareness required

 ## Issues